 What are the Binance Trading Fees in 2019

-All crypto exchanges tend to revise their trading fees from time to time, and Binance is no behind.
-Check out below to see their latest rates as they offer to the traders who like to invest or trade over Binance.
+All crypto exchanges tend to revise their trading fees from time to time, and Binance is not behind.
+Check out below to see their latest rates as they are offered to traders who like to invest or trade over Binance.

 Principally, Binance charges 0.1% as trading fees.
-If a person holds some BNB in their wallet, then the trading fees is deducted automatically by the exchange from the wallet.
+If a person holds some BNB in their wallet, then the trading fees are deducted automatically by the exchange from the wallet.

-Trading Fees is determined based on the BNB you hold, and the 30 day trading volume checked in terms of BTC.
+Trading Fees are determined based on the BNB you hold and the 30 day trading volume checked in terms of BTC.

 Slabs.
 Binance has categorized their traders into 9 levels, for calculating the trading fees.
-These are from VIP 0 to VIP 8, in the increasing order based on the 30 day trade volume and the BNB balance.
+This is from VIP 0 to VIP 8, with the increase in order based on the 30 day trade volume and BNB balance.
 The maker taker fees vary accordingly for each category; it starts at 0.1% for both at VIP 0 and goes as low as 0.02% and 0.04% for VIP 8 respectively for maker and taker.
 In case BNB is used, the fee is reduced from 0.075% for both at VIP 0 to .015% and 0.03% for maker and taker respectively for VIP 8.